james-ransom/hn-delete-negative-point-comments/README.md

 # Git Stars appreciated

 This was just a funny idea to keep me typing ruby for a few hours.
-Please don't get upset or emotional HN is just fine.